Let's Explore Dreams - Find Out If You Are Living In A "Dream" World?

 Dreaming About The Same Person Repeatedly

-While more than six in ten people may experience dreams with recurring themes, it is more unusual to dream about the same person night after night, Traci Stein, health psychologist said.
+While more than six in ten people may experience dreams with recurring themes, it is more unusual to dream about the same person night after night.
 Don't freak out if you've had the same someone making a nightly appearance, though, as it may carry a similar meaning to other recurring dreams.

-Stein advised jotting down the details of this kind of dream in order to discover its theme.
-"That could either tell you something about what you feel about the person that you may not consciously want to address, but that a part of you thinks it's important to take a closer look at," Stein explained.
+Jotting down the details of this kind of dream in order to discover its theme can help.
+It could either tell you something about what you feel about the person that you may not consciously want to address, but that a part of you thinks it's important to take a closer look at.

 Dreaming About Marrying Someone